How can a website redesign improve the transparency of a brand, foster greater inclusivity, and improve e-commerce sales?

 - Kim, a new Lipslut user

-- Shea, a potential Lipslut user
+- Shea, a potential Lipslut user who presently feels excluded from the brand

 I was responsible for the development of the following pages: